-Kathrin Glau joins the School of Mathematical Sciences, Queen Mary Universtiy of London as Lecturer in Financial Mathematics since September 2017.
+Kathrin Glau joined the School of Mathematical Sciences, Queen Mary Universtiy of London as Lecturer in Financial Mathematics in September 2017.
 During the academic year 2018-2019 she was a Fellow at the Swiss Finance Institute at the Ecole Polytechnique Fédérale de Lausanne.
 From 2011 to 2017 she was Assistant Professor (Juniorprofessorin)

 at the Department of Mathematics, Technical University of Munich.
 Prior to this

 she completed her Ph.D. on the topic of

 Feynman-Kac representations for option pricing in Lévy models in 2010

 (supervisor Ernst Eberlein) and moved to the University of Vienna to work as a university assistant at the chair of Prof. Walter Schachermayer.

 New Investigator Award for the research project Deep Learning Reduced Basis Method for High-Dimensional Parametric Partial Differential Equations in Finance

 offered by the EPSRC